 Is a smooth finish or textured finish better for shutters?
 Smooth finish shutters tend to look more modern and sophisticated, while textured finish shutters look more natural and historic.
 But the benefits to both types of plantation shutter finish go a little bit farther, and ultimately it comes down to your own taste.Perks of shutters with a smooth finish – A smooth finish to your shutters offer a clean, sleek, sophisticated look.
 If you don’t have many other wood surfaces like hardwood floors or exposed beams, you may not want a smooth finish.
 A smooth finish is easier to see when it needs dusting, in comparison with a textured finish.
 We typically recommend a smooth finish for faux wood shutters like Polywood.Perks of a textured or wood grain finish for shutters – Shutters with a wood grain finish offer a more natural look in your home.
 That’s ideal if your goal is to bring the beauty of nature inside, especially if you want to match the look of your hardwood flooring.
-A textured finish on your shutters may also make it harder to see dust, meaning you won’t need to dust them as often as you would if they had a smooth finish.
+A textured finish on your shutters may also make dust more difficult to see, meaning you can wait a little longer between regular cleanings.
 A textured finish looks especially great on real wood shutters in Nashville.